-What is Public Health Accreditation?by Admin
+What is Public Health Accreditation?by Wilson

 People have expectations for their schools being accredited.
 Should they expect similar results from their health department?
 Increasingly.
 Health departments have begun answering positively.
 The main purpose of accreditation is to improve the population's health.
 Paving the way for accreditation will be done by both government and nongovernmental organization.